Masmiseim36/nxpSDK/boards/frdmkl43z/driver_examples/slcd/readme.txt

 ================

 In this example, the SLCD displays as below.
-1. All segments on.
+1. Show digital numbers.
-2. Blink.
+2. Show the icons one by one.
-3. All segments off.
+3. All segments on, blink, then turn off.
 Customization options
 =====================